OlivierLD/JOB/README.md

 ## How it works
 The low level interactions with the pins of the GPIO Header have to be done at the system level, they have to be performed in `C`.
-Devices - and their pins - are considered as `Files`, and bits are sent to received from through `ioctl` or similar `C` functions.
+Devices - and their pins - are considered as `Files`, and bits are sent to received from the devices through `ioctl` or similar `C` functions.

-To communicate with `C`, Java uses the `javah` utility.
+To write a Java class that communicates with `C`, you need to use the `javah` utility.

 To use `javah`:
 - Write a Java class, mentioning the the methods that will need to interact with `C` as `native`.